MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 ### Other commands and arguments

-The command and argument inputs can be used to pass additional arguments for build or push commands using docker client binary as shown in the following example.
+The command and argument inputs are used to pass additional arguments for build or push commands using Docker client binary as shown in the example.

 ```yaml
 steps: